docker/docs/docker-for-azure/persistent-data-volumes.md

 ### Volume options

 Cloudstor creates a new File Share in Azure File Storage for each volume and uses SMB to mount these File Shares.
 SMB has limited compatibility with generic Unix file ownership and permissions-related operations.
-Certain workloads, such as Jenkins and Gitlab, define specific users and groups which perform different file operations, and these types of workloads require the Cloudstor volume to be mounted with the corresponding UID/GID.
+Certain containers, such as Jenkins and Gitlab, define specific users and groups which perform different file operations.
+These types of workloads require the Cloudstor volume to be mounted with the UID/GID of the user specified in the Dockerfile or setup scripts.
 Cloudstor allows for this scenario and provides greater control over default file permissions by exposing the following volume options that map to SMB parameters used for mounting the backing file share.